was421/desse/README.md

 Requirements:

- - python 2.6/2.7
+ - python 3.10.8+
- - pycrypto
+ - cryptography,dnserver

 Setup:

- - set up some kind of DNS proxy (I used https://github.com/Crypt0s/FakeDns - edit the remote.conf file and insert your server's IP)
+ - run command `pip install cryptography dnserver`
- - edit info.ss and insert your server's IP
+ - edit `des_emu_config.json`'s to reflect your public ip in INFO_SS->ip
- - create "db" subdirectory in your server directory
+ - if `local_dns_server` is set to `true` ensure all records' ips match the one entered in the step before

+Starting the Server
  - run server with `python emulator.py`

 Everyone that wants to connect to the server needs to configure the DNS to point to your DNS proxy in their PS3 network settings.